 We are a leading centre for research in London for nursing, midwifery, allied health professions, public health and social care.
-80% of our research into Allied Health Professions and Nursing was awarded the highest quality ratings of 4* or 3* for 'impact' (reach and significance) -Research Excellence Framework (REF) 2014.
+80% of our research into Allied Health Professions and Nursing was awarded the highest quality ratings of 4* or 3* for 'impact' in reach and significance (Research Excellence Framework (REF) 2014).

-The School of Health and Social Care runs a monthly doctoral support programme where you can meet students at different points in their doctoral studies and benefit from peer support and sessions to support your learning.
+Join us to benefit from our monthly doctoral support programme, where you can meet students at different points in their doctoral studies and benefit from peer support and sessions to support your learning.
 There are also development sessions organised by the Central Research Office for LSBU’s research students and a lively annual Summer School.

 Qualification and course duration